OctopusDeploy/blog/blog/2024-05/kubernetes-agent/index.md

 ### Workers

 To execute a deployment to a Kubernetes API target, it requires an Octopus Worker with all the correct tooling.
-In Octopus Cloud, we provide the Octopus Cloud Dynamic Workers, but when self-hosting Octopus Deploy, it requires either executing work on the Octopus Server machine or creating and managing an Octopus Worker.
+In Octopus Cloud, we provide the Octopus Cloud Dynamic Workers, but when self-hosting Octopus Deploy, it requires either executing work on the Octopus Server machine or creating and managing an [Octopus Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/tentacle) installation running as an Octopus Worker.

 ### Tooling